maboehm/hyperledger_shipment-container_app/README.md

 ### Used NodeRED Nodes
 Besides the basic NodeRED nodes the following npm packages have been used to implement the dashboard:
 1. [node-red-contrib-scx-ibmiotapp](https://github.com/ibm-watson-iot/node-red-contrib-scx-ibmiotapp)
-    - for building up a connection to the IBM Watson IoT Platform
+    - For building up a connection to the IBM Watson IoT Platform
 2. [node-red-dashboard](https://github.com/node-red/node-red-dashboard)
-    - for generating the dashboard ui usind NodeRED
+    - For generating the dashboard ui usind NodeRED
-    - the dashboard can be accessed under "<NodeRED-Instance-URL>/ui"
+    - The dashboard can be accessed under the following URL: ".../ui"
 3. [node-red-contrib-web-worldmap ](https://github.com/dceejay/RedMap)
-    - for showing the location of the devices in a map
+    - For showing the location of the devices in form of a map
-    -

-### Input Nodes

 ### Applied Implementation Concept
 The NodeRED flow is divided into four stages:
-1. input nodes
+1. Input nodes
-2. processing the input
+2. Processing the input
-3. storing the input
+3. Storing the input
-4. loading the input data from the storage
+4. Loading the input data from the storage
-5. loading the data into the dashboard UI elements
+5. Loading the data into the dashboard UI elements
-6. logic of the UI elements
+6. Logic of the UI elements

 All the data gets stored to the [flow-context](https://nodered.org/docs/writing-functions#flow-context) in the third stage.